CumulusNetworks/docs/content/cumulus-linux-43/Whats-New/_index.md

 ## What's New in Cumulus Linux 4.3.0

-Cumulus Linux 4.3.0 provides bug fixes, and contains several new features and improvements.
+Cumulus Linux 4.3.0 provides bug fixes, and contains several new features and enhancements.

 ### New Features and Enhancements